 And Samuel said to Saul, "The LORD sent me to anoint you king over his people Israel; now therefore listen to the words of the LORD.
 “Thus says the LORD of hosts, ‘I have noted what Amalek did to Israel in opposing them on the way when they came up out of Egypt.
 Now go and strike Amalek and devote to destruction all that they have.
 Do not spare them, but kill both man and woman, child and infant, ox and sheep, camel and donkey.’”

 That means love, right?
 It is a prophet, and Samuel is one of the greatest prophets of Israel.
 This is not some obscure text of the Old Testament, and similar things can be found with Moses and Joshua and David and Elijah and Elisha.
 If we imagine that Samuel the prophet was lying or that it was recorded incorrectly in Scripture, then what can we trust in the Old Testament?
 Is the Bible only true to the extent that we agree with it?

-Even our first reading today, all about carrying for the widows and the orphans and the immigrants and the poor, contains the threat: “If ever you wrong them and they cry out to me, I will surely hear their cry.
+Even our first reading today, all about caring for the widows and the orphans and the immigrants and the poor, contains the threat: “If ever you wrong them and they cry out to me, I will surely hear their cry.
 My wrath will flare up, and I will kill you with the sword; then your own wives will be widows, and your children orphans.”
 Sort of “love your neighbor or else.”